The First-Year Experience Program

-The First-Year Experience (FYE) (also known as the Freshman-Year Experience or the Freshman Seminar Program) is a program at many American colleges and universities designed to help students prepare for the transition from high school to college.
-FYE programs often foster the participation of students in co-curricular events such as common reads, concerts, art exhibits, guest lectures, and organic leadership development initiatives.
+The First-Year Experience (FYE)—also known as the Freshman-Year Experience or the Freshman Seminar Program—refers to a range of programs implemented at colleges and universities in the United States to help students transition from high school to higher education.
+These initiatives often include academic seminars, orientation activities, mentoring, and co-curricular programming intended to improve student engagement, retention, and academic success.

-Depending on the school, the course can last anywhere from two weeks to a full school year.
-Some larger universities, such as the University at Albany, SUNY, through their Project Renaissance Program, create a "small college" feel by allowing freshmen to do their first-year courses in one section of the university.
+The modern First-Year Experience movement emerged at the University of South Carolina in the 1970s and has since become a model for similar initiatives worldwide.

-While the origins of the program remain unclear, many people attribute the start of the First-Year Seminar to the University of South Carolina, which houses the National Resource Center for the First-Year Experience and Students in Transition and holds a series of workshops for colleges and universities to better their own first-year programs.
+Programs vary in format and duration but typically combine academic coursework with community building experiences and skills training for new students.

 History

 Originally, Boston College was where the first Freshman Orientation class was offered in the year 1888.
 Reed College, based in Portland, Oregon, was the first institution to offer a course for credit when, in 1911, they offered a course that was divided into men-only and women-only sections that met for 2 hours per week for the year.

 In May 1970, University of South Carolina President Thomas Jones faced campus unrest and violence.
 In the aftermath he vowed to create a new course designed to "bond students to the institution and transform the way that undergraduate students were taught."
 In 1972, Carolina introduced "University 101", designed to "improve the educational experiences of first-year college students."

 Carolina's program became a model for colleges and universities across the country, and in 1982, representatives from 175 schools came to Carolina to meet about the first-year experience.
 In 1983, Carolina's University 101 faculty director, John N. Gardner, organized the first Annual Conference on the Freshman Year Experience.

 In 1986, Carolina partnered with the Newcastle-upon-Tyne Polytechnic to produce the first International Conference on the First-Year Experience.
 Also in 1986, Carolina established the National Resource Center; as it broadened its focus it underwent a number of name changes, settling on the National Resource Center for the First-Year Experience and Students in Transition in 1998.
 As the Center states on its website:

 Today, the Center collaborates with its institutional partner, University 101 Programs, in pursuit of its mission to advance and support efforts to improve student learning and transitions into and through higher education.
 Through its work with conferences and continuing education, a full complement of publications, the pursuit of a research agenda, and the creation and dissemination of online resources, the Center has grown to become the trusted expert, internationally recognized leader, and clearinghouse for scholarship, policy, and best practice for the first-year experience and all post-secondary student transitions.